mateuszbieniek/ezplatform-page-builder-multisite-siteaccess-picker/README.md

 is better suited for the Multisite setup.

 If Landing Page is outside of last used SiteAccess Subtree, first SiteAccess that shares Subtree with Landing Page will be used.
+In addition, selected Translation will be taken into account when determining correct SiteAccess.
+If SiteAccess with matching Language *and* Subtree can't be find,

 The same behavior is used when the Landing Page is created.